Blizzard death toll at 33; military police, state troopers coming to town for traffic control

 The only storm-related death confirmed outside Erie County happened in Niagara County, where A 27-year-old Lockport man was found dead Sunday from apparent carbon monoxide poisoning, the Niagara County Sheriff's Office reported.
 He was identified Tuesday by the Sheriff's Office as Timothy M. Murphy.
 A woman in the home, Kathy D. Murphy, remained in intensive care at Mount St. Mary's.

-More than 5,600 households in Erie County remained without electricity Tuesday morning, including nearly 4,000 in the City of Buffalo.
+More than 3,900 households in Erie County remained without electricity Tuesday afternoon, including almost 2,700 in the City of Buffalo.

 The County Sheriff's Office did plenty of planning in advance of the storm and there have been no fatalities reported in the portions of the county the agency covers, Sheriff John Garcia said.